TUDelft-PRIME-Books/Linear-Algebra/Chapter8/QuadraticForms.md

 :::{figure} Images/Fig-QuadForms-ConeWithPlanes.svg
 :name: Fig:QuadForms:ConeWithPlanes

-Intersections of a cone with planes (not going through the apex)
+Intersections of a cone with planes (not going through the apex).

+<a href="https://commons.wikimedia.org/wiki/File:Conic_sections_with_plane.svg">Pbroks13</a>, <a href="https://creativecommons.org/licenses/by/3.0">CC BY 3.0</a>, via Wikimedia Commons

 :::

  The resulting curve is then either a _hyperbola_, a _parabola_ or an _ellipse_, with as special ellipse the _circle_.
 If the plane does go through the apex of the cone the conic section is called **degenerate**.